 NYCERS is the largest of the five Systems.
 They currently use a pension administration system called PROD, but are in the procurement process for designing and building a new system.
 The PROD system is a 35-year-old COBOL-based system.
 The new system requirements are being developed and will include increased functionality, capabilities to provide online statements to members, and increased access for the OA.
 NYCERS has included the OA in the development of the discovery of requirements, in an effort to address any issues that the OA has with their data feeds.
 They have also reviewed the data questions received annually from the OA and are planning to address as many of them as possible in the development of the new system.
 Since the plans for the new system are still in the development phase, there has been no identifiable timeline or completion date set as of the date of our first meeting.
 We will continue to monitor the progress in our second engagement.
+Second Engagement Update - NYCERS is nearing finalization of an RFP for a vendor to develop a new system.
+The technical requirements have been written and are in review.
+NYCERS expects to issue the RFP in April or May 2019.
+All bidders will be asked to provide an implementation plan/timeline as part of the proposal.
+The implementation is expected to occur in phases over several years.

 NYCERS is a very well organized and thorough organization.
 They take employee training and data security very seriously.
-Their internal processes are well documented and their data security and disaster recovery is state-of-the-art.
-The development and implementation of a new pension administration system will further enhance data quality and efficiency in the coming years.
+Their internal processes are well-documented, and their data security and disaster recovery is state-of-the-art.
+The development and implementation of a new pension administration system will further enhance data quality and efficiency in the future.